Eronmmer/Eronmmer/README.md

 ### Hi there 👋

 Welcome to my profile.
-I'm a Software Developer who works mainly with JavaScript/TypeScript/Node.js.
+I'm a Software Developer who works mainly with JavaScript/TypeScript, React.js and Node.js.

 *PS: I'm looking for a good remote job 😄*